 The effects of minimalism

 Though it may sound like a pinch, minimalism has real benefits to our well-being.
-According to this study, people who identify as minimalists reported positive changes to different aspects of their lives such as autonomy, competence, mental space, awareness, and positive emotions.

 In the field of neuroscience, researchers have also found that clutter affects the visual cortex which causes the other regions of the brain to struggle in focusing and processing information.
 Subjects who were tested in a clutter-free environment were found to be less irritable and more productive, which gives us an insight as to how having less stuff around us can aid in our well-being.

-Minimalism beyond material things
+Extreme minimalism beyond material things

-Minimalism doesn’t only pertain to material things – it’s also about stripping away excessive relationships, activities, and other things that may deprive us of our energy, time, and overall wellness.
+Extreme minimalism doesn’t only pertain to material things – it’s also about stripping away excessive relationships, activities, and other things that may deprive us of our energy, time, and overall wellness.